keesiemeijer/date-pagination/readme.txt

 Follow these instructions to install the plugin.

-* Unzip the <code>date-pagination.zip</code> folder.
+1. In your WordPress admin panel, go to Plugins > New Plugin, search for "date pagination" and click "Install now".
-* Upload the <code>date-pagination</code> folder to your <code>/wp-content/plugins</code> directory.
+2. Alternatively, download the plugin and upload the contents of custom-post-type-date-archives.zip to your plugins directory, which usually is /wp-content/plugins/.
-* Activate *date-pagination* through the 'Plugins' menu in WordPress.
+3. Activate the plugin.
-* That's it, now you are ready to use the plugin in your theme template files.
+4. That's it, now you are ready to use the plugin in your theme template files.